 Most of the tourists that come to Croatia overlook Zagreb for other most popular destinations, like Dubrovnik, Split or the Istria region.
 Nevertheless, Zagreb has its own charm.
-From a rich history of stunning architecture, there are many reasons to come to Zagreb.
-Besides all of that, it is budget friendly.
+From a rich history to stunning architecture, there are many reasons to come to Zagreb, a budget-friendly destination.
 We decided to make a stop of 3 days on our way to the Czech Republic.

 This post may contain affiliate links which means when you click on a link and then purchase any item on that site, there is no additional cost to you but I receive a small commission.
 I only recommend services and products that I personally use and like.
 Thank you for your support!

 We took a bus from Sarajevo to Zagreb.
 The landscape through Bosnian territory and Croatia was marvelous, with mountains and rivers.